soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 Now that we have registered real devices, we will no longer be needing the simulated pump that was created for us when we defined our template.

-1. From the Devices list, check the checkbox next to the simulated pump, then press the **Delete** button.
+1. From the Devices list, check the checkbox next to the simulated pump, then select the **Delete** button.

     ![All of the devices are listed.
 The simulated device is selected and circled for deletion.
 The delete link is circled.](media/delete-simulated-device.png "Delete Simulated Device")